ma496/EasyForNet/README.md

 - **Automatic Token Cleanup Jobs**
   - `delete-expired-auth-tokens` – A recurring job that runs once per day to remove expired authentication tokens.
 The schedule can be customized.
   - `delete-expired-tokens` – A recurring job that runs once per day to remove expired tokens used for the "Forgot Password" functionality.
 The schedule can be customized.

+## Additional Features

+For access to more advanced features, please connect with me on LinkedIn (https://www.linkedin.com/in/muhammad-ali-a5481b1b8/):

+- **Next.js Integration** - Full integration with Next.js frontend framework
+- **Multi-Tenant Architecture** - Support for multiple tenants/organizations
+- **Runtime Settings Management** - Dynamic configuration updates without redeployment
+- **Error Logging & Monitoring** - Comprehensive error tracking and monitoring
+- **User Activity Tracking** - Detailed audit logs of user actions and changes
+- **Localization Support** - Multi-language support and content localization

+## Star the Project

+If you find this project helpful and appreciate the effort put into creating a robust backend template and tool for creating fast endpoints, please consider giving it a star on GitHub.
+Your support helps make the project more visible to others who might benefit from it.

+⭐ Star this repository to show your support! ⭐

+Your stars motivate me to:
+- Add more features and improvements
+- Maintain documentation
+- Provide better support
+- Create more developer tools

+Thank you for your support! 👍

+## Documentation

+For detailed instructions and guides, please refer to the following documents:

+- [CRUD Endpoints Tutorial](documents/crud-endpoints-tutorial.md) - Step-by-step guide for creating CRUD endpoints
+- [Endpoint Commands Reference](documents/endpoint-commands.md) - Complete reference for all endpoint generation commands
+- [Authentication & Authorization](documents/authentication-authorization.md) - Detailed guide on authentication and authorization
+- [Send Email Guide](documents/send-email.md) - Instructions for sending emails using the background email service